 If blondes have more fun, then why is it so hard to get the perfect color, free of brassy tones?
 Too often the icy blonde we were hoping for ends up with yellow or golden tones- a dull disappointment.
 If you don’t know how to get yellow out of bleached hair, rest assured that the tips below will help you get the cool blonde you’ve always desired.
 But first…

 How does the process for going blonde work, anyways?
 To reach that platinum color, pigments have to be removed from the hair.
-If you’re hair is red or brown, this can be a difficult task because all color has to be lifted from the hair using bleach (weakening hair in the process).
+If your hair is red or brown, this can be a difficult task because all color has to be lifted from the hair using bleach (weakening hair in the process).
 When bleaching, first hair turns different shades of orange, then yellow, then a white, ashy color.

 Using bleach alone on dark hair will most certainly result in yellow blonde hair, especially if you’re trying to go blonde for the first time by yourself.
 But it’s crucial not to overcompensate by bleaching too far and burning your hair from all of the chemicals.
 To avoid a mess altogether, you should definitely be using a toner.
+Below you can find the ultimate guide on how to get rid of yellow hair after bleaching, so keep reading!

 Using a toner for blonde hair is an great way to remove yellow from hair.
 Applying a toner after bleaching hair cancels any unwanted colors and fills in excess porosity (that weakened hair).
 It’s basically a finishing coat that seals and protects hair.
 If you’ve gone to the salon to go blonde, they may have referred to the toner as a gloss.

 A toner will last anywhere from 2-8 weeks, depending on how often you wash your hair.
 Once it’s gone, this is when even natural blondes who color their hair will take on a brassy tone.
 You can extend the life of your color by applying you own toner to lengthen the time in between trips to the salon.
 All drug and beauty supply stores carry toners, but be sure to choose one with a purple color.
 Purple will neutralize the yellow tones because they are opposite each other on the color wheel.
+Now you know how to tone yellow hair!

 #2: Quality Shampoo and Conditioner

-There is never a more important time to invest in salon quality shampoo and conditioner than when you’ve bleached your hair.
+There is never a more important time to invest in salon quality or personalized shampoo and conditioner than when you’ve bleached your hair.
 Hair care specifically designed to maintain hair color will protect your hair for longer keep your blonde fresher.

 For blondes, the best option is a purple shampoo.
 The same color theory applies!
 Biosilk Color Therapy for Cool Blondes is a great choice because it’s free of sulfates and parabens, giving hair that cool shine without all of the chemical junk.
 Some are for every wash use while other are for just once a week, so carefully read instructions.
 It’s best to treat purple shampoo as a toner, (it has the right smell to it!) unless you want to end up with purple hair.
 Be sure to condition hair after as well, as it can be very drying.
 If you’ve just gone blonde, you should always be conditioning thoroughly!